ahkmunna/validator/README.md

 ## Installation
 Install the package through [Composer](http://getcomposer.org/).

-Run the Composer require command from the Terminal:
+On you project directory run the `composer require` command from the Terminal:

     composer require ahkmunna/validator

-Now all you have to do is add the service provider of the package and alias the package.
-To do this open your `config/app.php` file.
+Now add the service provider to your `config/app.php` file.

 Add a new line to the `providers` array:

     ahkmunna\validator\validatorServiceProvider::class

-##Trandlastions
+##Translations
-Run this command to move the translation files
+Run this command to move the translation file

     php artisan vendor:publish